georgakd/LSTM-predictions-for-efood/README.md

 - To view a plot of the LSTM training/testing phase for earnings click: http://localhost:8000/api/exploration/data_trainer_earnings/
 - To view a plot of the LSTM future prediction phase for earnings click: http://localhost:8000/api/exploration/data_predict_earnings/

+**Note: You can skip running the training endpoints, because the models have been stored also in .h5 format.
+You can call directly the prediction endpoints that load the models and run.**

-5) To view the results of the MAPE scores go to logs folder
+5) To view the results of the MAPE scores for each model, go to logs folder